ybot1122/playground/app-route-tutorial/README.md

 One important thing to understand is that when you use Next.JS App Router, then by default you are automatically using React Server Components.
 Additionally, by default you are taking advantage of NextJS Streaming components.
 These concepts will be expanded upon later.

+Also: This tutorial is for learning the Next.JS App Router.
+If you need to learn about Next.JS Pages Router, or want to compare between using Next.JS App Router vs Page Router, that will **not** be covered here.
+A good comparison between the two can be found [here](https://medium.com/@jawaragordon/choose-your-own-adventure-next-js-app-vs-pages-router-528dbf25b37f).

-For now, let's run the app and start with the basics.
+Let's run the app and start with the basics.

 # Home Page